joservrmdz/TimeZoneCalculator/Readme.md

 timezoneDB will be returned to the client.

 ## Testing
-I wrote a Spock spec tha covers all the Use Cases described above.
+The tests I wrote are written in Spock and they cover all the Use Cases described above.

+## Input Data
+One of the countries I picked for the dropdown is Honduras.
+Here are some cities that can be used for testing Honduras so you don't have to look them up:
+- Tegucigalpa
+- Comayagua
+- San Pedro Sula

 ## Validations
 - I'm UriEncoding the city in the case the user submits a city with whitespaces.
-For example, "New York, USA".
+For example, "Los Angeles, USA".
 This will ensure we will have a valid url to make the request.
 - As described in the first point of this section there's also a validation for when the user submits an "empty city".